Framework for Learning and Control in the Classical and Quantum Domains: Background

 \begin{remark} In the classical case, each channel is labelled by a letter such as~u (for actuator data), written in upright (e.g., Roman) font, with its value in some instance given by (slanted, or italic, font) $u \in U$, with (capital letter)~$U$ being the set of all possible (control) values.
 The probability vector for the state of~u is

 with the right-hand side being the sequence of probability-vector components, which adds to~$1$. \end{remark}

-\begin{remark} The quantum state of a channel, such as~u, is given by a density operator~$\rho^\text{u}$~\cite{Wil17}, which is a positive semi-definite trace-class operator on Hilbert space, and a classical probability distribution is recovered by diagonalising~$\rho^\text{u}$~\cite{Zur81}. \end{remark}
+\begin{remark} The quantum state of a channel, such as~u, is given by a density operator~\cite{Wil17}, which is a positive semi-definite trace-class operator on Hilbert space, and a classical probability distribution is recovered by diagonalizing the given operator~\cite{Zur81}. \end{remark}

 A policy is a set of instructions that determine the control parameters, and hence the effectiveness of the control scheme.
 In closed-loop feedback, the controller executes a policy

 with~$r$ representing the value of the reference channel~r.
 Contrariwise, in an open-loop control scheme, where~y is either not available or is unnecessary, C steers~P to obtain~z without ever receiving any feedback from~P.